buzzfactoryFE/AwsGraphDB/README.md

 ### Installing

-First of all install Cloud Custodian and following the documentation here https://cloudcustodian.io/docs/index.html create accounts.yml file ( in the repository you have an example how yml file should looks like )
+First of all install Cloud Custodian and following the documentation here https://cloudcustodian.io/docs/index.html , second create accounts.yml file ( in the repository you have an example how yml file should looks like ).
-If you have AWS Organizatin follow the link below https://cloudcustodian.io/docs/tools/c7n-org.html for generating the file
+If you have AWS Organization accounts.yml can be generated automamatically. https://cloudcustodian.io/docs/tools/c7n-org.html

 When ready using the command below you should able to get everythig needed from your aws infrastructure.
 We use --dryrun but **i kindly suggest to run the command using a readall IAM credential to avoid mistakes**